 A full one-third of those business owners are veterans.
 The investment in veterans has paid off so much for Amazon that the company wants even more veterans running Smile packages in their hometowns.
 It has set aside $5 million for startup costs and up to $10,000 in reimbursements for veterans looking to start their own companies.

 No experience is required.
 Amazon will help aspiring veterans with that part of the business.

-Amazon said each DSP will operate 20-40 vans and hire 40-100 employees to manage the logistics of deliveries 7 days a week, 365 days a year.
-And Amazon practically does all the leg work of getting set up with a delivery service center.
+Amazon said each DSP will operate 20-40 vans and hire 40-100 employees to manage the logistics of deliveries seven days a week, 365 days a year.
+And Amazon practically does all the legwork of getting set up with a delivery service center.
 The rest is up to you.

-According to the Amazon DSP website, partners can expect up to $4.5 million in revenues and take home upwards of $300,000 in profits.
+According to the Amazon DSP website, partners can expect up to $4.5 million in revenues and take home upward of $300,000 in profits.